This package is currently closed.

 Day 3: Cusco, Pisac Market & Sacred Valley.
 After breakfast, transfer to the airport to board a short morning flight to Cusco, capital of the Inca Empire and located 11,000 feet above sea level.
 Upon arrival, travel to nearby Pisac, a picturesque Andean village with a wonderful market.
 Here you'll have a chance to buy locally made ponchos, sweaters and other handcrafted clothing, ceramics and hand-painted beads.
 Enjoy browsing the "locals" section of the market, where villagers come from miles around, dressed in their traditional clothing, to barter and sell their produce.

 Unknown to the outside world until archeologist Hiram Bingham rediscovered it in 1911, Machu Picchu is now the most recognizable symbol of the Inca Empire.
 Believed to have served as a country retreat town for Inca nobility, the complex consists of giant walls, terraces, and ramps constructed from precisely cut rock formations.
 This impressive architectural feat, in combination with its breathtaking natural setting amidst mist-covered green mountains above the rushing Urubamba River, makes for a visually stunning, and even mystical, experience.
 Return to Cusco for overnight.
-Accommodations: Posadas del Inca Hotel Cusco on Aug 2 departure, Casa Andina Private Collection Cusco or similar on all others.
+Accommodations: Aranwa Cusco.
 Breakfast provided.

 Day 5: Cusco.
-This afternoon, a panoramic tour takes you to the main sites of this impressive city.
+This afternoon, explore the main sites of this impressive city.
 You'll see the Plaza de Armas, center of the Inca Empire, where Francisco Pizarro proclaimed the conquest of Cusco.
 Here, you'll find Cusco's beautiful 16th century cathedral.
 Then, just a few blocks away, you will see the ruins of the Koricancha, an important Inca temple to the Sun God.
-During Inca times this temple was literally covered with gold, but within months of the arrival of the first conquistadors, this incredible wealth had all taken as treasure for Spain.
+During Inca times this temple was literally covered with gold, but within months of the arrival of the first conquistadors, this incredible wealth was all taken as treasure for Spain.
+The exploration continues to the outskirts of Cusco and the nearby ruins of Sacsayhuaman and the Red Fortress of Puca Pucara.
 Breakfast provided.

 Later today, arrive in Puno, on the shores of Lake Titicaca, 12,500 feet above sea level.
-Accommodations: Posadas del Inca Hotel Puno on Oct 4 & Nov 8 departures, Casa Andina Private Collection Puno on all others.
+Accommodations: Casa Andina Private Collection Puno or Sonesta Posadas del Inca Puno.
 Breakfast & lunch provided.

 Continue to Taquile, the largest island on the Peruvian side of the lake.
 Taquileños, the Island locals, are famous for their beautiful woven goods, widely regarded as some of the highest quality handicrafts in Peru.
 Here, you'll also be able to take in breathtaking views of the lake, which looks like an ocean surrounded by mountains.
 Return to Puno this afternoon.
 Breakfast & lunch provided.